 It remains open to conjecture whether the remarkable marital record of Chaucer’s wife of Bath owed anything to similar practices.

-An updated biography of Walter Rich will appear in The History of Parliament: The Commons 1422-61 ed.
-L.S.
-Clark in 2019.
+An updated biography of Walter Rich appears in The History of Parliament: The Commons 1422-61.
+The volumes can be purchased here.